 This is also not the first time Slipknot has been blamed for violence, in 2003 two teenagers in the US claimed they listened to a song by the band before they killed someone.

 You all probably remember the school shooting in Columbine, Colorado in the US on the 20th of April, 1999.
 2 pupils opened fire on pupils & teachers in the gun wielding attack, killing 12 people in the process and wounding 23 others.

-The community is looking for answers, this article was on Independent Online in today’s edition.
-It seems convenient to blame a band for something like this as explained in this article on Independent Online.
+The community is looking for answers.
+It seems convenient to blame a band for something like this.

 Here’s my opinion about the Sword Attack